New to IOTICS? Or just after a refresher? This page takes a high-level look at some of the key concepts of IOTICS.

 - FAIR Data

 An IOTICS Digital Twin is a virtual representation in IOTICS of a real entity.
-An entity can be a physical device, a person, a data source, a database, whatever is “real” for the domain.
+An entity can be a physical device, a person, a data source, a database, or whatever is _real _for the domain.

-An IOTICS Digital Twin is made of five parts:
+An IOTICS Digital Twin is made of 4 parts: